Parallel Spooky Pebbling Makes Regev Factoring More Practical: Introduction

 \paragraph{Formulating Regev's circuit as a pebbling game.} The bottleneck of Regev's quantum circuit is computing the mapping where the $a_j$'s are small bases and the $z_j$'s are non-negative integers $< D$.
 Regev's square-and-multiply procedure~\cite{Regev23} is summarized (in classical terms for now) in Algorithm~\ref{algo:basicrepeatedsquaring}.
 Correctness follows from the fact that at the end of step $i^*$, we have where $z_{j,i}$ is the $i^\mathrm{th}$ bit of $z_j$ (in big-endian bit order, indexed from 1).

-In other words, each iteration of either of Steps~\ref{step:squarebasic} or~\ref{step:treebasic} of Algorithm~\ref{algo:basicrepeatedsquaring} constitutes a pebbling step in our pebbling game, which will have length $2\log D$.
+In other words, each iteration of either Step~\ref{step:squarebasic} or Step~\ref{step:treebasic} of Algorithm~\ref{algo:basicrepeatedsquaring} constitutes a pebbling step in our pebbling game, which will have length $2\log D$.
 We unpack this in more detail in Section~\ref{sec:peb2fac}.

-\paragraph{Amortizing step~\ref{step:treebasic} across pebbles.} As seen in Algorithm~\ref{algo:basicrepeatedsquaring}, each iteration of the loop in Step~\ref{step:pebbleupdatebasic} involves two pebbling steps: the squaring mod $N$ in Step~\ref{step:squarebasic} and the additional multiplicative update in Step~\ref{step:treebasic}.
+\paragraph{Amortizing Step~\ref{step:treebasic} across pebbles.} As seen in Algorithm~\ref{algo:basicrepeatedsquaring}, each iteration of the loop in Step~\ref{step:pebbleupdatebasic} involves two pebbling steps: the squaring mod $N$ in Step~\ref{step:squarebasic} and the additional multiplicative update in Step~\ref{step:treebasic}.
 Neither of these costs is negligible.
 However, it was observed by Ragavan~\cite{cryptoeprint:2024/636} that one can actually save gates by only carrying out Step~\ref{step:treebasic} for some values $j$ (this is using a technique that bears some high-level similarity to the use of windowing in optimizing Shor's algorithm~\cite{gidney2019windowed,DBLP:journals/quantum/GidneyE21}; see~\cite{cryptoeprint:2024/636} for a further comparison of these techniques).
 Concretely, we will specify some window length $w$ and Step~\ref{step:pebbleupdatebasic} will have the following structure:

 \begin{itemize} \item If $i$ is not a multiple of $w$: update $x \gets x^2 \bmod{N}$; \item If $i$ is a multiple of $w$: update $x \gets x^2 \cdot \prod_{j = 1}^d a_j^{z_{j,[i:i+w)}} \bmod N$. \end{itemize} Here, $z_{j,[i:i+w)}$ is the integer formed from bits $i$ to $i+w$ of $z_j$, in big-endian bit order.
 This can be thought of as a batched version of Step~\ref{step:treebasic}.